jguallar-blasco/jguallar-blasco.github.io/for_fun/for_fun.md

 *---*

 <p><em>September 17, 2025.
 Went on a walk after work and found a Puffball mushroom (belonging to the Basidiomycota division).
 I am only posting the biggest one, but there was a whole herd of them in the bushes just out of view.
-Puffball mushrooms are famous for being edile, but I personally do not take any chances with mushrooms.
+Puffball mushrooms are famous for being edible, but I personally do not take any chances with mushrooms.
 Next to the mushroom was the grave of the archaelogist Thomas Whittemore, the founder of the Byzantine Institue of America. </em></p>

 <div style="display: flex; flex-wrap: wrap; gap: 10px; justify-content: center;">
   <img src="{{ page.image16 | relative_url }}" alt="TurkeysBoston" style="max-width:30%; height:auto;">